 The Northeast Alabama Law Enforcement Academy (LEA) offers three (3) basic training courses per year.
 Each Basic Course covers 520 hours of training over thirteen (13) weeks.
 During this time, students are provided with the entry level knowledge and skill needed to begin their careers in law enforcement.
 This is a mandatory residency course and students are required to reside at the LEA housing facility during the training week.

 In teaching the Basic Course, the LEA follows the 520 Hour Basic Training Curriculum prescribed by the Alabama Peace Officers' Standards and Training Commission.

 Statement of Intent - PDF Format (fillable form)

-Once you are admitted to a basic course, there are certain job-related, entry level physical requirements you will have to meet in order to attend the academy.
+Physical Ability/Agility Exam.
 During the first week of attendance in the academy, you will be required to meet the following standards:

-Graduation RequirementsTo graduate from the LEA's Basic Course, you must meet the APOSTC mandated basic course requirements as specified in APOSTC Rule 650-X-4-.01.
+Graduation RequirementsTo graduate from the Basic Course, you must meet the APOSTC mandated basic course requirements as specified in APOSTC Rule 650-X-4-.01.
 These requirements include: